 If you don't expect yourself to go through the full process right away for whatever reason, but you want to increase your chances of cryopreservation in the event of your death, you should do the following two easy things:

-- Become an Alcor Associate Member (application form here), which costs $5/month
+- Become an Alcor Associate Member (application form here), which costs $5/month, plus a $60 one-time application fee

 - Sign a Declaration of Intent to Be Cryopreserved (form here)